 Why is child support so complicated?

-Child support is an extremely important part of every divorce because it affects your family’s financial future.
-Much of this issue is set by the state through “Child Support Guidelines”, however, the judge considers the guidelines and may adjust them up or down depending on your specific circumstances.
-It can be easy to get taken advantage of if you do not have expert help from an experienced divorce attorney.
+Child support is an essential part of every divorce because it affects your family’s financial future.
+The state sets rules through “Child Support Guidelines”.
+A judge considers these guidelines, but may adjust them depending on specific circumstances.
+It can be easy to get taken advantage of if you don’t have expert help from an experienced divorce attorney.

 The following cases usually have the most complex child support calculations: